nikomatsakis/babysteps/babysteps/_posts/2018-06-20-proposal-for-a-staged-rfc-process.md

   Trait`](https://internals.rust-lang.org/t/help-test-impl-trait/6516),
-  aturon's call to [benchmark incremental compilation](https://internals.rust-lang.org/t/help-us-benchmark-incremental-compilation/6153), or Alex's [push to stabilize some subset of procedural macros](https://internals.rust-lang.org/t/help-stabilize-a-subset-of-macros-2-0/7252) -- but each of those was an informal effort, rather than an explicit part of the RFC process.
+  aturon's call to [benchmark incremental compilation](https://internals.rust-lang.org/t/help-us-benchmark-incremental-compilation/6153), or alexcrichton's [push to stabilize some subset of procedural macros](https://internals.rust-lang.org/t/help-stabilize-a-subset-of-macros-2-0/7252) -- but each of those was an informal effort, rather than an explicit part of the RFC process.